Gunto

 A family-heirloom Shin Guntō with a saya-label attribution to the Higo Dōtanuki line — the Kumamoto school of robust, battle-functional blades favoured by Katō Kiyomasa.

-The Higo Dōtanuki school (肥後同田貫) earned its reputation in the Sengoku period as the favoured supplier to Katō Kiyomasa — blades made for use, not display, prized for their resilience under sustained combat.
+The Higo Dōtanuki school (肥後同田貫) earned its reputation in the Sengoku period as the favoured supplier to Katō Kiyomasa: blades made for use rather than display, prized for their resilience under sustained combat.
 The lineage continued through the Edo period, with later generations carrying the Dōtanuki name as a school tradition rather than a single workshop.

 This example came down through a Japanese family and was carried in WW2 inside its Shin Guntō mounting.
-The nakago is mumei (unsigned); the attribution to Higo-jū Dōtanuki Munehiro saku (肥後住同田貫宗廣作) comes from a paper label preserved inside the saya — an honest secondary attribution rather than a signature, which is recorded here as such.
-Polish is tired and the hada and hamon do not currently read clearly on the blade; the piece would reward repolishing.
+The nakago is mumei (unsigned).
+The attribution to Higo-jū Dōtanuki Munehiro saku (肥後住同田貫宗廣作) comes from a paper label preserved inside the saya, a secondary attribution rather than a signature, and is recorded here as such.
+Polish is tired, and the hada and hamon do not currently read clearly on the blade; the piece would reward repolishing.

 Age-verified delivery · UK / EU / international · Insured to declared value.